 Luxury on the Water

-This amazing 85′ luxurious sailing catamaran has to be seen to be believed.
-Its handcrafted details are unsurpassed and this is one of the most opulent vessels in the Santa Barbara harbor.
-The Channel Cat boasts three levels, 3000 square feet of space, a full bar, library, media room and so much more.
+You simply have to see this luxurious sailing catamaran to believe it.
+Enjoy unsurpassed handcrafted details, three levels, 3000 square feet of space, a full bar, library, media room and so much more.

 Brief History of the Channel Cat

 Taken from A Cat’s Tale, by Linda Mears